Zuehlke/software-engineering-corner/src/articles/react-context-nextjs-locale-switcher/index.md

 # Introduction

 On the project I am currently working on, we are building a Next.js powered web application for a health care provider.
-Some content we show in the web app such as product data or user specific information such as active subscriptions to services is curated via a admin UI, though the main part of the content comes from pages and blog articles as well as images that are fully driven by [Dato, a headless CMS.](https://www.datocms.com/) Consequentially, navigation elements and footer content are curated in the CMS as well, with links representing references to other CMS-driven data records.
+Some content we show in the web app such as product data or user specific information such as active subscriptions to services is curated via a admin UI, though the main part of the content comes from pages and blog articles as well as images that are fully driven by [Dato, a headless CMS.](https://www.datocms.com/).
+Consequentially, navigation elements and footer content are curated in the CMS as well, with links representing references to other CMS-driven data records.

 In order to pave the way for a fully localized user experience, we had to implement a locale resp. language switcher component located in the header of the web application.
 This dropdown component should always be able to serve the correct, localized URL to the currently viewed page in the other languages the content is available in.
 Now, this would be trivial if the task at hand would be to just switch the locale with the rest of the URL staying the same, e.g. linking from a German article located under `/de/blog/gesund-essen` to the English version of it `/en/blog/gesund-essen`.
 But as [Google documents on "Google Search Central"](developers.google.com/search/docs/crawling-indexing/url-structure#use-your-audiences-language), the best practice when it comes to localized URLs is to use human-readable, descriptive URLs in your audience's language (e.g. in our example `/en/healthy-eating`).

-In the following article I will talk about the challenges of building such a locale switcher component if it requires CMS-driven data might only be only available after the component itself has already finished rendering, a problem touching a lot of different aspects and pitfalls of building projects with Next.js, and how our solution to this both leverages the inner workings of React context and integrates well with SSR (server side rendering) and the "Network Boundary"
+In the following article I will talk about the challenges of building such a locale switcher component if it requires CMS-driven data might only be only available after the component itself has already finished rendering, a problem touching a lot of different aspects and pitfalls of building projects with Next.js, and how our solution to this both leverages the inner workings of React context and integrates well with SSR (server side rendering) and the "Network Boundary".

 # The Challenge